UMaine men’s hockey team completes sweep of RPI

 In the midst of the teams trading penalties, RPI (3-13-3) evened the score with nine minutes to play in the period right as Maine (10-7-1) killed off a four-on-three.
 Todd Burgess took a shot that rebounded to Brady Wiffen for a backhand finish just seconds into four-on-four play.

-The Black Bears ramped up the pressure in the second period, finding the net three times in the first seven minutes of the middle frame.
+The Black Bears ramped up the pressure in the second period, finding the net three times in the first seven minutes.

 Two nice saves from McGovern — first stoning Patrick Polino on a breakaway with his pads and then a sliding glove stop on a one-time attempt down low — enabled Maine to enter the second intermission with the four-goal lead intact.